What Is Hybrid Learning?

 The modules can also provide a clear roadmap of the course’s overall syllabus.
 Most universities and high schools offer online courses that follow the digital course module structure.

 Streaming live online teaching

-Streaming live online teaching is a learning environment where the teacher is instructing students in person in a classroom while live streaming the lesson via video conferencing technology to remote-learning students.
-The remote students watch from a video conferencing device or computer to receive instruction.
+In this type of learning environment, the teacher is instructing students live in a classroom while simultaneously live streaming the lesson via video conferencing technology to at-home students.
+The remote students watch from a mobile device or computer to receive instruction.